Canadians of convenience: Amendments to Citizenship Act

 Public displeasure over Canadian citizens evacuated from Lebanon during the 2006 Israel-Lebanon conflict spurred Bill C-37, to amend the Citizenship Act.
 Until that point, it was possible for Canadian citizens to pass on their citizenship to endless generations born outside Canada.

 A new law came into effect on 17 April 2009, instituting the "first generation limitation," among other things.
 To restrict the scope of those eligible for Canadian citizenship for the future, citizenship by descent under the new law would be limited—with a few exceptions— to one generation born outside Canada.

 On 10 June 2010 in the House of Commons, then-Minister of Citizenship, Immigration and Multiculturalism Jason Kenney said:Citizenship is about more, far more than a right to carry a passport or to vote.
 It defines who we are as Canadians, including our mutual responsibilities to one another and a shared commitment to the values that are rooted in our history like freedom, unity and loyalty.
 That's why we must protect the values of Canadian citizenship and must take steps against those who would cheapen it.… We will strengthen the new limitation on the ability to acquire citizenship for the second generation born abroad.The new law would only confer Canadian citizenship to those who were born to a Canadian parent who, him/herself, was either born in Canada or became a Canadian citizen through naturalization—i.e., by immigrating to Canada as a permanent resident and subsequently being granted citizenship.

-One of the consequence of the new rules has been the denial of citizenship to children of Canadian expats, if the parents were also born outside Canada.
+An unintended consequence of the new rules has been the statelessness of children of Canadian expats, if the parents were also born outside Canada and gave birth in a country which does not practice unrestricted jus soli.